Tshepajev/fityk-libs-spectra-script/README.md

 * 4 - few peaks

-In the 387 nm example folder processing 3 files e.g 18 spectra e.g 2862 lines took c.a 130 min.
+In the 656 nm example 159 line folder processing 3 files e.g 18 spectra e.g 2862 lines took c.a 130 min.
+The second 656 nm example with 66 lines (1188 lines in total) took c.a 10 min.
 I have shown the next situations:
 * 582 - clean spectra with thin H-line
 * 583 - clean spectra with low noise
 * 584 - noisy spectra with wide H-line and large continuum signal